ruanformigoni/gameimage/README.md

 Just include an extra `.` in the extension, as:

-From `my-cool-game.AppImage` to `my-cool-game.AppImage`
+From `my-cool-game.AppImage` to `my-cool-game..AppImage`

 ---

 In the case of emulators you can also pass any arguments.

 ```
-my-cool-game.AppImage -L "/path/to/my/core.so" "my-cool-rom"
+my-cool-game.AppImage -L "/path/to/my/core.so" "my-other-cool-rom"
 ```

 ---